garethcmurphy/MiniTornado-Tornado-Based-File-Server/README.md

 # minitornado

-This repository sets up a fileserver to run as a kubernetes service
+This repository sets up a tornado-based file server on a docker container.